pytorch/torchchat/README.md

 operator.

-#### 4 bit integer quantization (8da4w)
+#### 4-bit integer quantization (8da4w)
-To compress your model even more, 4 bit integer quantization may be used.
+To compress your model even more, 4-bit integer quantization may be used.
 To achieve good accuracy, we recommend the use of groupwise quantization where (small to mid-sized) groups of int4 weights share a scale.
-We also quantize activations to 8 bit, giving this scheme its name (8da4w = 8b dynamically quantized activations with 4b weights), and boost performance.
+We also quantize activations to 8-bit, giving this scheme its name (8da4w = 8b dynamically quantized activations with 4b weights), and boost performance.
 ```
 python export.py --checkpoint-path ${MODEL_PATH} -d fp32 --quant "{'linear:8da4w': {'group_size' : 7} }" --output-pte-path ${MODEL_OUT}/${MODEL_NAME}_8da4w.pte